rmonzon/flickr-photos-slideshow/README.md

 By default, you can run `yarn start` or `npm start` to run your app, I used Webpack dev server for building purposes.
 You'll notice this in package.json on the scripts section.

-### 3. Running the api server
+### 3. Running the tests
-Same way you provided it to me. `yarn run api-server` or `npm run api-server`
+To run the tests you just need to run `yarn test` or `npm run test`

 ### 4. You're good to go!
-By this step you should have the project running locally and ready to be tested.
+By this step you should have the project running locally.

 ## Important things to point out
 Tools I used on this project: